 Pro Tips For Making The Best Biscuits

 Measure the flour correctly.
 Mismeasuring your flour can result in biscuits that are gummy in the center or too dry.
 Using a scale is the most accurate way to get the exact right amount of flour and have consistent results every time.
 If you don’t have a scale, fluff the flour in the container with a spoon, sprinkle it into a dry measuring scoop, and level it off with the flat edge of a knife.
+Learn how to properly measure with and without a scale in my Academy lesson: How To Measure Ingredients Correctly.

 For even taller biscuits, place them right next to each other on the baking sheet.
 Doing so will actually help them rise higher by giving each biscuit some structural support as it rises.
 This will produce less crispy sides, so if you prefer a crisp biscuit all around, space them an inch or two apart.